 - ITAL1402 Italian Studies 2 or ITAL1102 Italian Beginners 2

 - ITAL2203 Italian Intermediate I

 - Contact hours

-- interactive lecture and language classes: 3 hours per week (over 13 weeks)
+- Language classes: 3 hours per week (over 12 weeks)

 Lists of texts are available from the European Languages and Studies web page.